 We can all admit, getting into aviation can be a significant financial investment.
-Flight training itself will typically require between $9,500 for a recreational certificate all the way to around $60,000 for a commercial single and multi engine certification with instrument privileges.
+Flight training itself will typically require between $9,500 for a sport or recreational certificate, likely $12,000 to $14000 for Private pilot and all the way to around $60,000 for a commercial single and multiengine certification with instrument privileges.
 The financial side of training is certainly one to look deeply into before beginning training.
 If you’re able to pay for your training out of pocket, it eases the stress of finding other methods of funding.
 If you need financial assistance, there’s plenty of ways to go about that whether scholarships or loans.
 AOPA and the FAA have lists of scholarships available.
 If necessary, you can contact your bank and discuss different options for private loans.
 Some schools partner with loan companies which can make the process easier and may offer better interest rates than banks.
 It’s highly advised to avoid beginning your training without a well thought-out budget plan to complete all of your planned certifications.

 Flight training can occupy a lot of your extra time, and sometimes you may not have extra time to give.
 This is something which must be taken into consideration, as it’s not something that you can efficiently do only once a week or less.
 The suggested amount of flight lesson frequency is a minimum of two or three per week, as it allows for a more “wallet-friendly” approach compared to more lessons.
 That frequency still allows for steady progress and less time between lessons which means you forget less of the information provided to you.
 If flight training is something you’re genuinely interested in, you will need to carve out enough time in your schedule to allow for not only your two or three lessons a week, but also for studying material as necessary.